The unsteady overtopping of barriers by gravity currents and dam-break flows: Problem formulation

 \subsection{Governing equations}

 We model the two dimensional motion of relatively dense fluid following instantaneous release from a quiescent state in a lock of dimensional depth $Z$ and length $X$ surrounded by a relatively deep and dynamically passive ambient.
+This two-dimensional model is equivalent to a laterally uniform three-dimensional flow along a rectangular channel.
 Driven by its density difference with the ambient, the released fluid flows along the underlying impermeable boundary forming a gravity current.
-On the assumption the the motion is shallow ($Z \ll X$) and predominantly parallel with the basal boundary the pressure adopts a hydrostatic distribution to leading order.
+On the assumption that the motion is shallow ($Z \ll X$) and predominantly parallel with the basal boundary, the pressure adopts a hydrostatic distribution to leading order.
 Neglecting mixing with the ambient and assuming the inclination of the bed is small, the dimensionless governing equations are the non-linear shallow water equations \citep[\eg][]{ar_Peregrine_1972,bk_Ungarish_GCIv2} \sidebysidesubequations{eqn:ot:SW_sys} {\pdv{h}{t} + \pdv{}{x} (uh) = 0,}{eqn:ot:SW_sys_mass} {and} {\pdv{}{t}(uh) + \pdv{}{x} \ppar*{ u^2 h + \frac{h^2}{2} } = -h \dv{b}{x},}{eqn:ot:SW_sys_mom} which represent conservation of mass and the balance of momentum respectively.
 We have non-dimensionalised the horizontal coordinate $x$ by $X$; the time $t$ by $\frac*{X}{\sqrt{g'Z}}$; the depth of the fluid $h(x,t)$ and bed elevation $b(x)$ by $Z$; and the velocity of the fluid $u(x,t)$ by $\sqrt{g'Z}$, where $g' \eqdef \frac*{g (\rho_f - \rho_a)}{\rho_f}>0$ is the reduced gravity, $g$ is the acceleration due to gravity, $\rho_f$ is the density of the flowing layer, and $\rho_a$ is the density of the dynamically passive ambient.
-When considering volumes of fluid, we recognise that a third dimension is present in the physical system, but because the width of the channel is constant this may be divided out in the dimensionless measure.
+When considering volumes of fluid, we scale by the width of the implied rectangular channel, and therefore calculate the area in the two-dimensional model.

 In regions where $u$ and $h$ are continuous \cref{eqn:ot:SW_sys} may be written in terms of the characteristic invariants $\alpha \eqdef u + 2 h^{1/2}$ and $\beta \eqdef u - 2 h^{1/2}$ \citep[\eg][]{bk_Stoker_WW}